a-type/verdant/README.md

 There's also a case where the _server_ has lost its data and needs a client replica to help it recover.
 In that case the first client replica to connect will be asked for its version of the database in full, which serves as the new server copy.

 Also, when doing websocket-based sync, there are special cases for sending realtime operations as they happen and distributing them to peer replicas as quickly as possible.

+## License and Usage

+Since 6/19/2024, Verdant is licensed under AGPL, which means you are free to use it in open-source projects, including commercially.
+However, if you plan to use Verdant in a closed-source project, including SaaS, please get in touch about negotiating an alternative license.